Single-origin olive oil UK

 The label may say "single-origin", "Italian", "Sicilian" or something more elaborate.
 What actually matters is whether you can trace the oil back to a specific farm, a specific family, a specific harvest, and a specific cultivar.
 Four questions.
 Four answers.
 Anything missing is a gap between what the label claims and what the oil actually is.

 Can the producer name the specific estate the oil came from?
 Not a co-operative.
 Not a "selection of growers".
 Not a region.
 One farm, with an address.
-LAVERDE: yes — one family estate in the Caltanissetta region of central Sicily.
+LAVERDE: yes — one family estate in central Sicily.

 Is there a real family behind the oil — a name, a history, a face — or only a brand owned by a distributor?
 The answer tells you whether you are buying a product or a marketing exercise.
 LAVERDE: one family, three generations on the same hillside.